flowbased/fbp-protocol/README.md

 Tests, schemas, and specifications for the Flow Based Programming Network Protocol.

-The purpose of this project is to provide an easy way for runtimes to test their compatibility with the [FBP Network Protocol](http://noflojs.org/documentation/protocol/) and to serve as a repository for files useful to all runtime developers, such as message schemas.
-It currently supports testing runtimes based on the websocket transport.
+The primary purpose of this project is to provide an easy way for developers to test their runtimes for compatibility with the [FBP Network Protocol](http://noflojs.org/documentation/protocol/).
+It also contains files useful to runtime developers, such as message schemas.

+The test suite currently works for runtimes based on the websocket transport.

 Installing the test suite
 -------------------------

-1. Install Node.js using their [intaller](http://nodejs.org/download/) or a [package manager](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager)
+1. Install Node.js using their [installer](http://nodejs.org/download/) or a [package manager](https://github.com/joyent/node/wiki/installing-node.js-via-package-manager)

-2. Use Node's package manager to install `fbp-protocol`.
+2. Install this package.

    You can install it within your project, which will place the executables in `./node_modules/.bin`: